List of Mighty Avengers story arcs: Mighty/Dark (Issues #32-33)

 Loki engineers the escape of Crusher Creel, manipulating him into raiding Project Pegasus, bringing Norman Osborn's Dark Avengers to the scene.
 He also takes on Scarlet Witch's appearance once more in order to bring the Mighty Avengers to the same place.
 As Osborn's group is in the middle of a press conference, he can not afford to fight Pym's publicly popular team, and grudgingly joins forces with them.
 Creel then appears, having absorbed the power of a Cosmic Cube fragment.
 As their two teams attempt to stop Creel, Pym and Osborn both realise that Creel's wrecking ball, which shares his powers, has also turned into a Cosmic Cube, and race to retrieve it.
 Osborn is first, but Pym tricks him into believing that he had already gotten it, claiming that the Dark Reign was made possible by the Cube's power.
 Pym then knocks Osborn out, and uses the Cube as a weapon against Creel, with limited results.
 Loki then appears, and provides Osborn with a mystical blade, which has the ability to remove Creel's Asgardian-born powers.
 Using the weapon, Osborn defeats Creel, making himself look like a hero in the eyes of the watching media.
-Osborn uses his status as head of H.A.M.M.E.R to decommission USAgent, removing him from the Mighty Avengers.
+Osborn uses his status as head of H.A.M.M.E.R to decommission U.S. Agent, removing him from the Mighty Avengers.
 Pym's Avengers return to the Infinite Mansion, where Pym consoles himself with the fact that he recorded Loki's image, and now has a scan of his retina.